The UnDutchables

-The UnDutchables is a term originally coined by author Colin White who, together with author Laurie Boucke, wrote a book with the same title.
+The UnDutchables is a book co-written by British author Colin White and American author Laurie Boucke.
+First published in 1989, the book's 9th edition was released in 2023.

 The complete title is: The UnDutchables: an observation of the Netherlands, its culture and its inhabitants.
-The book was first published in 1989, has been a best-seller in the Netherlands since 1990 and is also popular in North America, the United Kingdom, Australia, and former Dutch colonies.
-To remain current, it is updated every 2–4 years.
+The book has been a best-seller in the Netherlands since 1990 and is also popular in North America, the United Kingdom, Australia, and former Dutch colonies.
+To remain current, it is updated every 2 to 4 years.
 The book has been translated into Dutch and traditional Chinese (荷蘭不唬爛).

 Authors

 When the book was first released, the authors had spent a cumulative total of 22 years living in the Netherlands.
 Colin White (British) lived and worked there for 7 years, and Laurie Boucke (American) lived and worked there for 15 years.

 Overview

 There is no plot and the book is not a travel guide.
 Instead, the authors subject the Netherlands and the Dutch to an irreverent and unmerciful scrutiny.
 The UnDutchables takes an in-depth humorous look at daily Dutch life, quirks and character, with subjects varying from coffee drinking habits to child rearing, and from train travel to the toilet.
 The Dutch press refers to the book as a laughing mirror.